-A Palestinian guide accompanies you today during your six-mile walk to the natural spring Ein Maboa, whose pool empties and refills with the ebb and flow of the water underground.
+Depart the Dead Sea after breakfast and head to the spellbinding Wadi Qelt, a scenic valley in the Judaean Mountains cut from perennial springs.
 Tracing rocky terrain, you traverse deep-cut canyons, waterfalls washing over stone walls and other natural pools ideal for a refreshing swim or dunk.
 Remarkable desert vistas stretch to the horizon and ancient aqueducts wind a path through canyons like serpents.
 This is one of the most exciting walks in the region.
+Please note: you may wish to have waterproof hiking boots or water shoes/sandals available for this hike as it may including wading through shallow water.

-You pause for a traditional lunch in a Bedouin tent.
+You pause for a traditional lunch at a Bedouin restaurant.
 Perhaps you will savor a typical delicious tender chicken and rice cooked in the ground accompanied by fresh salads.
-Later, you travel to St. George Monastery, another stunning structure etched into canyon rock.
+Later, you travel to a scenic viewpoint overlooking St. George Monastery, a stunning structure etched into canyon rock.

 After, you leave the Judaean Desert and head to Mt.
 Scopus, which shares the same ridge with the famed Mount of Olives.
 From here, you take in sweeping views Jerusalem.
-A short walk takes you to a unique excavation site where visitors can help sift through debris from the excavations from the Temple Mount..
+A short walk takes you to a unique excavation site where you can help sift through debris from the excavations from the Temple Mount.
+Though you are unlikely to find priceless treasures, you will surely discover clay, stone, or perhaps an ancient coin or two.

-Later, you arrive at your Jerusalem hotel.
-There are multiple restaurants onsite, and your hotel's front desk can recommend nearby spots in the city.
-However, because you arrive on a Friday, many eateries will be closed for the start of Shabbat.
+Later, you arrive at your Jerusalem hotel and are free for the remainder of the evening.
+There are multiple restaurants onsite, and your guides can recommend nearby spots in the city.